-In addition, while not targeting specific countries, at the Trilateral Meetings of Trade Ministers of Japan, the U.S. and the European Union, the issue of forced technology transfer has been discussed.
-Also, G7 members, including Japan, have repeatedly mentioned the need for addressing forced technology transfer in the past G7 Leaders Communiqués and trade ministers' statements.
+In addition, while not targeting specific countries, at various international fora such as the G7 and the OECD, the issue of forced technology transfer has been discussed.
+For example, G7 members, including Japan, have repeatedly mentioned the need for addressing forced technology transfer in the past G7 Leaders Communiqués and trade ministers' statements.
 In particular, the G7 Trade Track in 2023, in which Japan was the presidency holder, classified not only cases of laws and regulations clearly specifying what constitutes forced technology transfer, but also cases that practically fall under requests for forced technology transfer, such as (1) a requirement for a joint venture with local capital as a condition of operating businesses in the country accepting investments (In many cases, domestic and foreign investment ratio is 51:49.), (2) a requirement for local production and procurement, and (3) national standards for individual industries, and exchanged opinions on the recognition of the current situation and the issues faced by each G7 member country.
+Additionally, the G7 Trade Ministers' Meeting in 2024 under Italy's Presidency, they committed to continuing their collaboration on the possible development of principles regarding forced technology transfer.
+Furthermore, at the 2024 OECD Ministerial Council Meeting chaired by Japan, they agreed to continue discussions on gaps between the existing WTO rules and current situations with a view to securing a level playing field including in relation to forced technology transfer.